mashtullah/cropshot/README.md

 cropshot
 -------
-Have you ever wanted to tweet a webpage but didnt like the screeshot twitter automattically uses as the image of the link?🤨... at times, which mostly happens... you have no choice but to stick with it😕.
+Have you ever wanted to tweet a webpage but didnt like the screeshot twitter automatically uses as the image of the link?🤨... at times, which mostly happens... you have no choice but to stick with it😕.

 This chrome extension has come to your rescue!